MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 <td style="text-align:left"><img src="img/Cw06vA0A1w.gif" /></td>
 </tr></table>

 Caveat: The model is not dimensionally accurate and will probably have a mismatched impedance.
 Dimensions are chosen to avoid having to obsess over mesh generation details and to improve the chances of first-pass success.
-To make up for that, information on how to do it right is also given, and tutorials and official OpenEMS documentation is referenced for further reading.
+To make up for that, information on how to do it right is also given, and tutorials and official OpenEMS documentation are referenced for further reading.
 The author welcomes corrections and suggestions to promote best practices.

 # Problem Setup